vjanssens/ssh-save-alias/readme.md

 ## Typical use-case

     $ ssh-copy-id root@somehost.com   // copies your public-key to the remote host
-    $ ssh-save-id root@somehost.com   // saves an easy to remember alias to ~/.ssh/config
+    $ ssh-save-id root@somehost.com   // uses the host-part as an alias in ~/.ssh/config
     $ ssh somehost.com                // use the alias to connect to the remote host

 ## Install